gatsbyjs/gatsby/examples/using-multiple-local-plugins/README.md

 The actual Gatsby site to run is in the `gatsby-site-using-local-plugins` folder.

-Navigate into the example site from the root of this example with this command:
+Navigate into the `gatsby-site-using-local-plugins` project directory with this command:

 ```sh
 cd gatsby-site-using-local-plugins